fuzzmonkey/em-betfair/README.md

 Making a call to the API:

 	EM::run {
-	  bf_client.get_all_markets do |rsp|
+		Fiber.new do

-	    rsp.raw_response # access the raw response body rsp.parsed_response # access the Nokogiri XML object of the raw response rsp.hash_response # access a hash of the response data
+			rsp = bf_client.get_all_markets

 			rsp.successfull # boolean for success
 			rsp.error # API error message if not successfull

-	  end
+			rsp.raw_response # access the raw response body rsp.parsed_response # access the Nokogiri XML object of the raw response rsp.hash_response # access a hash of the response data end.resume
 	}

 Note, logging in to the API is handled internally by the client.